-- 4. Underage Out-of-State Transfers to Kindergarten and First Grade from Public and Nonpublic Schools: - a. entry into kindergarten and first grade by out-of-state transfer students who do not meet regular age requirements for admission to Florida public schools shall be based on their previous state's age requirements and shall be in accordance with Florida Administrative Rule 6 A.1.0985 which states: - b. any student who transfers from an out-of-state public or nonpublic school shall be admitted upon presentation of the following data: - (1) official documentation that the parent(s) or guardian(s) was a legal resident(s) of the state in which the child was previously enrolled in school; - (2) an official letter or transcript from a proper school authority which shows records of attendance, academic information, and grade placement of the student: - (3) proof of immunization; - (4) proof of date of birth; and - (5) proof of a medical examination completed within the last twelve months (first time entry into Florida public schools only - 5.
-Neither the student nor parent(s) reside within Okeechobee County and the student wishes to transfer into an The School District of Okeechobee County while maintaining residence outside of the county:
+4. Underage Out-of-State Transfers to Kindergarten and First Grade from Public and Nonpublic Schools:

+- a. entry into kindergarten and first grade by out-of-state transfer students who do not meet regular age requirements for admission to Florida public schools shall be based on their previous state's age requirements and shall be in accordance with Florida Administrative Rule 6 A.1.0985 which says: - b. any student who transfers from an out-of-state public or nonpublic school shall be admitted upon presentation of the following data: - official documentation that the parent(s) or guardian(s) was a legal resident(s) of the state in which the child was previously enrolled in school: - ii. an official letter or transcript from a proper school authority which shows records of attendance, academic information, and grade placement of the student; - iii. proof of immunization against communicable diseases; - iv. proof of date of birth; and - v. proof of a medical examination completed within the last twelve months (first time entry into Florida public schools only.